Excellent

 Thorough Property Inspections Across the DG9 Area

-Our inspection methodology follows the RICS Home Survey Standard, updated in 2021 to ensure consistency across all RICS-registered surveyors.
-This means that wherever you are buying in DG9 - a terraced house on London Road in Stranraer, a seafront cottage in Portpatrick, or a detached farmhouse outside Glenluce - our survey follows the same rigorous inspection framework.
+We follow the RICS Home Survey Standard, updated in 2021, so the inspection stays consistent across all RICS-registered surveyors.
+That means whether you are buying a terraced house on London Road in Stranraer, a seafront cottage in Portpatrick, or a detached farmhouse outside Glenluce, the survey is carried out under the same rigorous framework.

-We inspect all accessible areas of the property, including the roof void where hatch access is available, the subfloor void if there is a suspended timber floor, and outbuildings that form part of the sale.
-Areas that are inaccessible - such as flat roofs without safe access, areas covered by furniture, or areas beneath floor coverings - are noted as limitations in the report.
+All accessible areas of the property are inspected, including the roof void where hatch access is available, the subfloor void if there is a suspended timber floor, and any outbuildings that form part of the sale.
+Where areas cannot be reached, such as flat roofs without safe access, spaces hidden by furniture, or areas beneath floor coverings, we note those limitations in the report.

-Our DG9 survey reports have helped buyers negotiate reduced purchase prices, request vendor repairs prior to completion, and avoid purchasing properties with serious undisclosed defects.
-A survey fee of around £455 to £600 for a typical DG9 property is a small fraction of the purchase price - and of the potential repair costs that an uninspected defect can generate.
+Our DG9 survey reports have helped buyers reduce purchase prices, ask vendors to carry out repairs before completion, and avoid buying properties with serious undisclosed defects.
+A survey fee of around £455 to £600 for a typical DG9 property is a small slice of the purchase price, and a still smaller one when set against the repair costs that an uninspected defect can bring.

 Level 2 Property Inspection Dg9